RodrigoZepeda/WHOicd/README.md

 There are three main objectives for this package:

-1. Use of the DORIS system to obtain underlying cause of death.
+1. Use of the DORIS system to obtain underlying cause of death from death certificate information.
 2. [Use of ICD-11 to codify causes of death](https://rodrigozepeda.github.io/WHOicd/articles/ICD-11.html).
 3. [Use of ICD-10 to search for causes of